pfertyk/blog/content/pep8_github_linting_bot.rst

 .. image:: |filename|images/pep8_bot_rabbitmq_provision.png
    :alt: Provisioning PEP-8 bot with rabbitmq plugin

-Next we move to the command line.
-First, you should install ``Heroku CLI``.
+Now we move to the command line.
+First, you should install **Heroku CLI**.
 Just run this command:

 .. code:: sh